 Randi is Professor and Head of the Grieg Academy, University of Bergen.
 Her pioneering research has called attention to client perspectives in music therapy – and what they contribute that makes music therapy ‘work’.
 Linked to this focus, Randi has been deeply concerned with the politics of music therapy and health care more widely.
 Her particular perspective highlights the various resources that clients and music therapist bring, mutually, to the therapeutic musical event.

-Wolfgang is Associate Professor of Music Therapy at the Grieg Academy, University of Bergen.
+Wolfgang is Professor of Music Therapy at the Grieg Academy, University of Bergen.
 He has been practising music therapy for 25 years and has a special interest in medical contexts and home-based settings.
 He is internationally recognized for his work on improvisational music therapy with people with Multiple Sclerosis as well as people with neurodegenerative diseases or neurological trauma and their families in home-based care.
 His research makes use of a range of qualitative methodologies including video analysis.

 Project collaborators and partners